photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] Make sure you are using the correct protocol (default is `http`), port (default is `2342`), and host (default is `localhost`):
     - [ ] Check if the server port you try to use [has been exposed](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) and [no firewall is blocking it](https://support.microsoft.com/en-us/windows/turn-microsoft-defender-firewall-on-or-off-ec0844f7-aebd-0583-67fe-601ecf5d774f)
     - [ ] Only use `localhost` or `127.0.0.1` if the server is running on the same computer (host)
-    - [ ] Avoid using IP addresses other than `127.0.0.1` directly, since [they can change](https://github.com/photoprism/photoprism/discussions/2791#discussioncomment-3985376)
+    - [ ] Avoid using IP addresses other than `127.0.0.1` directly, as [they can change](https://github.com/photoprism/photoprism/discussions/2791#discussioncomment-3985376)
     - [ ] We recommend [configuring a local hostname](https://dl.photoprism.app/img/docs/pihole-local-dns.png) to access other hosts on your network
 - [ ] Note that HTTP security headers will prevent the app from loading in a frame (override them)
 - [ ] Verify your computer meets the [system requirements](../index.md#system-requirements)